How to improve your employee onboarding process

 7. Use specialist onboarding software to streamline the process and engage new starters

 If you wait until a new employee signs on the dotted line before thinking about their onboarding experience, you’ve left it far too late to ensure their smooth transition into working at your organisation.

-Every organisation needs a comprehensive onboarding strategy that can be customised for different locations, departments, teams and job roles as appropriate.
+Every organisation needs a comprehensive onboarding strategy that can be customised for different locations (including onsite, hybrid, and remote workers), departments, teams and job roles as appropriate.
 You should regard your organisation as ‘onboarding’ a new hire from the moment they accept the job offer, right until the end of their induction period (which may be in line with your probation period).

 There’s a lot that new starters can be getting on with in the period between accepting your offer and their first day.
 If you have a self-service portal as part of your HR system, you can give new starters access to a range of information and functions before day one, such as:

 - The ability to input essential information, such as bank details, and training and qualification details

 - The option to read and confirm acceptance of policies and documents

 - Overview of the organisation: its history, culture and mission, using a mixture of text articles, pictures and videos

 - Employee directory, with pictures of colleagues